vlayer-xyz/vlayer/book/src/features/time-travel.md

 This allows you to aggregate and review data collected over multiple block numbers.

 ## Example
-Below is an example Prover code, that checks USDT balance of `msg.sender` at the begining and end of specific period.
+Below is example Prover code which checks USDT balance of `msg.sender` at the begining and end of the specific period.

 ```solidity
 contract USDTOwnership is Prover {